-Similar considerations apply to the case in which photons from a given quasar are subject to strong gravitational lensing en route from the quasar to Earth.
-For example, it is known that light from quasar QSO J0831+5245 (which we used to determine Bob's settings in pairs 1 and 2) is lensed by a large, intervening mass [68, 69], producing multiple images of the original quasar as seen from Earth.
+tons from a given quasar are subject to strong gravitational lensing en route from the quasar to Earth.
+For example, it is known that light from quasar QSO J0831+5245 (which we used to determine Bob's settings in pairs 1 and 2) is lensed by a large, intervening mass [12, 13], producing multiple images of the original quasar as seen from Earth.
 The multiple images arise from different paths that quasar photons take between the lens and Earth.
-In the case of this particular quasar, it has been estimated that the distinct paths correspond to a difference in arrival times at Earth of as much as 1 day [69].
+In the case of this particular quasar, it has been estimated that the distinct paths correspond to a difference in arrival times at Earth of as much as 1 day [13].

 Given the delay in arrival times, it is possible (in principle) that a local-realist mechanism could receive information from a short-path photon about the wavelength of a long-path photon before the latter arrives at Earth, and exploit that advanced signal to engineer the observed violations of the Bell-CHSH inequality.
-Much like the case of atmospheric delays at the quasar itself, however, any information of value to the local-realist mechanism would need to have originated within the past light cone of the emission event, with effective emission time, $\eta_k(z)$.
-Such scenarios are therefore constrained to the same spacetime regions described above.
-See Figure 4.
+Much like the case of atmospheric delays at the quasar itself, however, any information of value to the local-realist mechanism would